Evaluating genetic and environmental bottlenecks in planted and naturally colonised woodlands

 This project will assess the differences in genetic diversity in planted versus naturally colonised woodlands, and particularly where climatic, ecological or management drivers result in genetic bottlenecks to young tree populations.
 It will:

-- Compare the tree health and genetic diversity in planted and naturally colonised young woodlands, focusing on oak and birch.
+- Compare the tree health and genetic diversity in planted and naturally colonised young woodlands, focusing on oak (Quercus) and birch (Betula).

 - Characterise potential genetic bottlenecks and selection in planted and natural afforestation pipelines.